Predictable Relative Forward Performance Processes: Multi-Agent and Mean Field Games for Portfolio Management: The -agent game

 \section{The $N$-agent game}

-The agents of our model not only trade in isolation between the risk-free bond and the respective binomial stock in which she specializes to optimize performance of their own wealth process.
-Instead, they are also concerned with the average wealth level of other agents.
+The agents in our model not only trade between the risk-free bond and their respective binomial stocks to optimize the performance of their own wealth processes, but also take into account the average wealth level of other agents.
 A better performance of other agents' portfolio strategies will lead to a lower degree of satisfaction for any given agent.

 PRFPP in the finite population game can be constructed via a two-step procedure.
 For each individual agent, we first solve the corresponding inverse optimization problem for arbitrary but fixed trading strategies of the competitors.
 This corresponds to the best-response forward relative framework introduced in \cite{anthropelos2022competition} for a two-agent game respectively in \cite{dos2021forward} for an arbitrary number of agents.
-In the second step, we solve for the fixed point of a system of equations representing best-response strategies of agents, and derive the forward Nash equilibrium strategies as introduced in Definition \ref{def:RelativeFrowardPreferences}.
+In the second step, we solve for the fixed point of a system of equations representing best-response strategies of agents, and derive the forward Nash equilibrium strategies as introduced in Definition \ref{def:RelativeFrowardPreferences-NQ}.

-Let $\mathcal{M}$ denote the set of equivalent martingale measures and recall that the conditional risk-neutral probability of an upward move of the stock traded by the $i$th agent is given by $q^{(i)}_t = \Q \left[ R^{(i)}_t = u^{(i)}_t \vert \mathcal{F}_{t-1} \right] = \frac{1-d^{(i)}_t}{u^{(i)}_t-d^{(i)}_t}$, $t \in \mathbb{N}$, for any $\Q \in \mathcal{M}$.
-We start with the first step by fixing a generic agent $i$ and her competitor's policies $\pi_t^{(j)}$, $ j \neq i$ over time period $[t-1, t), t \in \mathbb{N},$ and then define $A^{1(i)}_t, A^{2(i)}_t, B^{1(i)}_t$ and $B^{2(i)}_t$ by
+Let $\mathcal{M}$ denote the set of equivalent martingale measures and recall that the conditional risk-neutral probability of an upward move of the stock traded by the $i$th agent is given by $q_{(i),t} = \Q \left[ R_{(i),t} = u_{(i),t} \vert \mathcal{F}_{t-1} \right] = \frac{1-d_{(i),t}}{u_{(i),t}-d_{(i),t}}$, $t \in \mathbb{N}$, for any $\Q \in \mathcal{M}$.
+We start with the first step by fixing a generic agent $i$ and her competitor's policies $\pi_{(j),t}$, $ j \neq i$ over time period $[t-1, t), t \in \mathbb{N},$ and then define $A^{1}_{(i),t}, A^{2}_{(i),t}, B^{1}_{(i),t}$ and $B^{2}_{(i),t}$ by

 with